NormandErwan/ArucoUnity/docs/manual/track-markers.md

 ![AR roll a ball](../images/ar_roll_a_ball.gif)

 *Fig.4: [Roll a ball](https://unity3d.com/fr/learn/tutorials/s/roll-ball-tutorial) set as child of an aruco board: the game follows the board movements.*

+To understand the algorithm used, read this tutorial: [Detection of ArUco Markers](https://docs.opencv.org/3.4/d5/dae/tutorial_aruco_detection.html).